Posted in The Saga of Sonnystone Acres

 Stay Tuned…

-William and Hannah Inwood were from Godalming, Surrey, England and were among the earliest settlers here in Southern Indiana.
+I know much more about the background of his wife, as her parents were among the earliest settlers in Southern Indiana.
+William and Hanna Inwood were from Godalming, Surrey, England.
 When they arrived in the USA in 1821, they already had three children: Harriett, b.
 1815; John, b.
 1817; and Sarah, b.
-1820.
-They had three more children after their move to Indiana: Mary, b.
+1820; and three more were born after their move to Indiana: Mary, b.
 1823; George, b.
 1826; and William, Jr. b.
 1828.
-William and his family settled land between Mechanicsville and McCutchanville along the state road, now Petersburg Road.
-Hannah died in 1835, age 47.
-William lived another 20 years, dying in 1855.
-His children were grown by then and he had already conveyed his land and wealth to them.
+The Inwood family settled land between Stringtown and McCutchanville along the state road, now Petersburg Road and became prominent citizens of the village community.

-In 1841, John Reed married Sarah Inwood, the daughter of William, Sr. and Hannah.
-He and Sarah had three children together: John “Jack”, b.
+So it happened that in 1841, John Reed married Sarah Inwood, the daughter of William, Sr. and Hannah.
+John and Sarah had three children together: John “Jack”, b.
 1842; Thomas, b.
 1846; and Mary J., b.
 1849.
 The 1850 census shows that the family lives in Kratzville, a small community near Stringtown.
 John was working for a trucking service as a drayman (driver of a beer truck).
 He owns real estate valued at $1100.
 The kids were ages 7, 4, and 1.

 Something very unexpected occurred between 1850 and 1860…John and Sarah Inwood Reed divorced.